dav22297/Excess_heat_wiki/CM_excess_heat.md

 C<sub>HSink</sub>(P) = P<sub>peak</sub> * 100,000€/MW else.

-The cost of the pump follows
+The costs of the pump follow

 C<sub>Pump</sub>(P) = P<sub>peak</sub> * 240,000€/MW if P<sub>peak</sub> < 1MW or

 C<sub>Pump</sub>(P) = P<sub>peak</sub> * 90,000€/MW else.

+#### Removal of transmission lines

+With a cost to flow threshold for transmission lines they can be deleted if exceeding it to improve the flow to cost ratio.
+After the removal of edges, the flow must be recomputed since the continuity of flow in the graph is not guaranteed anymore.
+The cost to flow ratio might also increase in other edges now, so this process is repeated until the sum of all flows does not change anymore.

 #### Description of the complete routine

 First the heat sources and sinks are loaded with their load profiles.
 Then the fixed radius search is performed, and the Network initialized.
 Afterwards the Network is reduced to its minimum spanning tree and the maximum flow is computed for every hour of the year.
-Based on the flow the costs for every heat exchanger and transmission line is computed.
+Based on the flow the costs for every heat exchanger, pump and transmission line is computed.
+If a threshold cost to flow ratio is defined the removal of transmission line procedure is executed.
+In the end the total cost and total flow of the network and the layout of the network is returned.